Miracles, Megawatts, and Mason County

 Comparing power sources:

 Grant County power largely comes from Hydro generated at Wanapum Dam and Priest Rapids Dam.
-These are 1.22 GW and .96 GW respectively and together produce over 9,548 GWh per year. https://www.grantpud.org/generation
+These dams together produce more than 6,000 GWh (Giga Watt Hours) per year. https://www.grantpud.org/generation

 Mason County PUD No. 3: Does not own large dams.
 It buys power through contracts and wholesale markets, largely the Bonneville Power Administration on the Columbia River.
-It must hedge against market volatility.
-And it operates in Western WA where winter peak demand is tighter.
+That power requires transmission across the state to Mason Co.

-Mason Co PUD No 1: The Lilliwaup Falls hydro plant has an installed capacity of about 1.4 MW and produces roughly 5.4 GWh per year, and the Rocky Brook facility produces under 1 GWh per year.
-In contrast, Mason PUD 1 alone sells over 80 GWh annually.
+Mason Co PUD No 1: The Lilliwaup Falls hydro plant produces roughly 5 GWh per year, and the Rocky Brook facility produces under 1 GWh per year.
 These local hydro resources are too small to meaningfully support a large data-center load without relying on regional transmission and BPA supply. lilliwaup-falls

 Call to Action: